1970s Agate Table Lamp

 Below are 100% genuine Willy Daro lamps, the photos were taken from his sons website a couple of years ago.
 The website no longer exists.
 The company itself ended business in 1987.

-In Willy Daro’s factory worked several people, many lamps are not by is hand, but they are all handmade, off course.
+In Willy Daro’s factory worked several people, many lamps are not by is hand, but they are all handmade, of course.

-These lamps became popular because the collecting of minerals, gems, fossils, shells and corals boomed in the 1970s.
+These lamps became popular because the collecting of minerals, gems, fossils, shells and corals boomed in the seventies.
 In almost each city appeared a store that sold minerals and fossils.

 Also due to Willy Daro who made these lamps famous.